AMSN Website Assessment & Redesign Leadership

 The Challenge

 When nurses need information from their professional organization, they usually need it right away.
 Academy of Medical-Surgical Nurses (AMSN) had an outdated website containing clinical guidance, continuing education, Q&As, and discussion on a wealth of topics—but this content was spread throughout the website and hard to find.
 Additionally, content items on the same topic were not cross-referenced to each other.
-A user-centered assessment of the website by Olkin Communications Consulting and subsequent redesign of the site led by Olkin helped make clinical content, and all content, easier for the intended audiences to find and use.

 Our Work